Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

    By device it refers to the command line interface.

-5. Once the publish is complete it will show
+5. Once the submit is complete it will show

 ```
 🚀 Uploaded the app package version 1.0.0.